pblohan/policy-brief-web/README.md

 Each page then presents:

-A summary of the previous steps

-The purpose of the current stage

-Explanations of techniques applied

-Visualizations, Python code, and interpretations
+A summary of the previous steps, The purpose of the current stage, Explanations of techniques applied, Visualizations, Python code, and interpretations

 For example, the analysis page showcases:

-Heatmaps

-PCA projections

-Clustering outcomes

-Random Forest variable importance

-Time-based behavior of indicators
+Heatmaps, PCA projections, Clustering outcomes, Random Forest variable importance, Time-based behavior of indicators

 This allows anyone visiting the page to trace each decision and see how the analysis unfolds.